shakedbriller/KNN-ANN-Implementation/README.md

 # K-Nearest Neighbors(KNN) and Appriximatly Nearest Neighbors(ANN) Implementation
+ K-Nearest Neighbors(KNN) and Appriximatly Nearest Neighbors(ANN): Locality Sensitive Hashing (LSH) algorithms implementation form scratch.
+### The Goal:
- K-Nearest Neighbors(KNN) and Appriximatly Nearest Neighbors(ANN) algorithms implementation form scratch.
-Matching feature points on images using ANN method: Locality Sensitive Hashing (LSH) and compared  ANN results with  KNN results demonstrate which of the hyperparamters of the ANN method gives the best results (quality and performance).
-The Sklearn NearestNeighbors algorithm results using the KD Tree modelour ANN results with implementatd KNN results was also compared.
+- Matching feature points on images using KNN and ANN methods
+- Comparing ANN results with  KNN results demonstrate which of the hyperparamters of the ANN method gives the best results (quality and performance).
+- Comparing The Sklearn NearestNeighbors algorithm results using the KD Tree modelour ANN results with implementatd KNN results.